shichao-an/notes/docs/gopl/ch1.md

 This chapter is a tour of the basic components of Go.
 We hope to provide enough information and examples to get you off the ground and doing useful things as quickly as possible.

-When you’re learninganew language, there’s a natural tendency to write code as you would have written it in a language you already know.
+When you’re learning a new language, there’s a natural tendency to write code as you would have written it in a language you already know.
 Be aware of this bias as you learn Go and try to avoid it.
 We’ve tried to illustrate and explain how to write good Go, so use the code here as a guide when you’re writing your own.

 ### Hello, World